nawabahmadreshi/documentation/pages/third-party-integrations/sendgrid.md

 The Branch [marketing link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
 [Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future.
 {% endprotip %}

-In the meantime, you can proceed to the next step: Configure ESP.
+In the meantime, you can proceed to the next step: **Configure ESP**.

 ## Configure your ESP